 The main gate of Pisa train station opens on a fairly wide street called Viale Antonio Gramsci, right in front of it.
 Walk Viale Antonio Gramsci to Piazza Vittorio Emanuele II, walk to the left side of the piazza to the short road called Largo Padri Della Costituzione then turn right to Via Francesco Crispi and from there it is a long straight road where you will cross the Solferino bridge “Ponte Solferino” along the Arno river.
 Then walk on Via Roma that finally connects to Piazza del Duomo.

-Note: It’s 25 minutes walk from the station and can be pleasant if it’s not too hot, otherwise I recommend you go with taxi or bus.
+Note: It’s 25 minutes walk from the station and can be pleasant if it’s not too hot, otherwise I recommend you go by taxi or bus.
 You can take the bus from Pisa Stazione FS and get off at Piazza Manin stop.

 Weather in Pisa: when is the best time to visit Pisa